thatte-idli-kaal-soup/tiks-ultimate.in/data/rules-2023.md

 ### Format

-We'll have both 4 v 4 games and 7 v 7 games.
+We'll have 7 v 7 games.
+In case of a tie-breaker, and time has exceeded, we can play 4v4 - race to 3.

 ### Target